 innocent.
 Recently it

-that Jewish organizations were covertly used by the Israeli army
+was revealed that Jewish organizations were covertly used by the Israeli army

 to spread its message during the attack on Gaza in 2014.
 Obviously, those